tychota/blog/src/pages/2018-10-23-hunting-down-a-complex-text-input-on-ios/index.md

 - the actual material input is broken
 - RN has a bug

-By putting a breakpoint in React Native debugger in the implementation of `react-native-text-field` [here](https://github.com/n4kz/react-native-material-textfield/blob/master/src/components/field/index.js#L509), I did invalidate the first three hypotheses.
+By putting a breakpoint in React Native debugger in the [implementation of `react-native-text-field`](https://github.com/n4kz/react-native-material-textfield/blob/master/src/components/field/index.js#L509), I did invalidate the first three hypotheses.

 It is confirmed, it is a bug in RN 😰 And I have only 20 min left 😱.